artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.12.0 =
+* Hardened the AJAX request used by the cart and checkout blocks, which could be asked for settings of other plugins.
+* The shipping method title and the icon URL are now escaped before being painted in the cart and checkout blocks.
+* The plugin rating no longer throws a notice when wordpress.org does not answer.
+* Small security fixes in the admin links and in the plugin self-deactivation notice.
+* Compatible with WooCommerce 11.1 and WordPress 7.2.
 = 3.11.0 =
 * Added compatibility with YITH WooCommerce Product Bundles.
 On bundles set to "Items will be bundled in a unique shipment", the bundled items now inherit the bundle shipping class and no longer add their own weight and dimensions, so the bundle shipping rate is applied correctly.
 * Compatible with WooCommerce 11.0.